Dystopian films 'Ender's Game,' 'Divergent' kick off Comic-Con

-SAN DIEGO, July 18 (Reuters) - Dystopian futuristic films stormed through the sunny skies of San Diego’s Comic-Con on Thursday, as the cast and creators of “Ender’s Game” and “Divergent” brought exclusive footage for fans to see.
+SAN DIEGO (Reuters) - Dystopian futuristic films stormed through the sunny skies of San Diego’s Comic-Con on Thursday, as the cast and creators of “Ender’s Game” and “Divergent” brought exclusive footage for fans to see.

 The film, based on a novel by Orson Scott Card, follows an exceptionally intelligent child, Ender, who is sent to train as a military specialist to organize the fight against future alien invasions.
 British newcomer Asa Butterfield plays Ender.